1989Ryan/1989Ryan.github.io/index.md

 <center><img src="https://github.com/1989Ryan/1989Ryan.github.io/blob/master/hi.jpeg?raw=true"/></center>

   I am interested in the Robotics and its combination with machine learning.
 In particular, I am very interested in the Robotic Perception, Multi-Robot System, Robotic Planning and Reasoning.
+My ultimate goal is to build a general-purpose mobile robot which is well-suited in uncertainty, dynamic, human-involved environment, with advanced human-robot-interaction performance.

   I am currently focusing on the semantic SLAM and how to let robot navigate like human with semantic infomation.
 I was inspired by homan perception system when I was thinking about the robot navigation system.
 Human will never build a precise 3D map to navigate from one place to the other.
 The only sensor we use is our eyes.
 Visual information contains all the necessary information we need.
 So how to let a robot know the various information including the distances and semantic meaning, and use them for self-navigation, is the premary problem that I want to solve.